-As we start to move out of lockdown, the KewTW9 team are in constant touch with many people who are working hard to keep our community going, and supported.
+As we move further from lockdown, the KewTW9 team are in constant touch with many people who are working hard to keep our community going, and supported.
 We’re so grateful to them all.

 While we are trying to keep this information up to date, the situation changes daily, please tell us if you know of any updates or changes using our Contact Us form.